Prow C2F 5.6

 It had been a restless August.
 I spent each passing day with an increasingly feverish agitation.
 After graduating high school and watching my friends ship out to school one by one, this summer had been a particularly difficult one to endure.
-Days trickled by like molasses and my motivation to do anything other than get up to no good and dream about big walls was almost non existent.
+The hot days trickled by like molasses and my motivation to do anything other than get silly dreams about big walls was nil.

 Earlier this year I climbed the Nose over the course of six spectacular days with my good friend Eli in May.
 I had been itching to get back to the valley to get back off the ground and the idea of soloing something had been niggling around in my head for quite some time.
 I spent many days in my room thumbing through the Yosemite Big Walls book and figuring out what route I wanted to do the most.
 The Prow stuck out to me right away, although I was a bit intimidated by its steepness and the fact that I had never soloed before or led any aid harder than the easy C2 on the Nose.
-However, I am someone that once I know what I want to do it is as if my entire being has been set on fire and I become fixated upon whatever objective it may be.
-And so I found myself driving up to Yosemite with the haul bag packed for four days of food and water and all of my gear with me.
+However once I know what I want to do it is as if a fire has been set under me.
+And so I found myself driving up to Yosemite with the haul bag packed with four days of food and water and all of my gear with me.

 The very next day I was sitting in my room, staring at all of the water bottles and food I had packed sitting by the door.
 I was deeply disappointed.
 I thought I was probably capable of leading everything on the Prow and I should have just left my rope fixed and hauled the next morning.
 A week later I hitch a ride up to the valley with my sister and her friend who was visiting from England.
-Two loads up to the base once again, this time I dropped everything at the base and used the haul bag to take up the second load which was easier to carry the ledge inside of it instead of slung over my shoulder with a heavy rope and rack on.
-I was at the base two hours earlier in the day than the last time I had been here and my plans were to just fix the first pitch and sleep at the base.
+Two loads up to the route once again, this time I dropped everything at the base and used the haul bag to take up the second load which made everything easier to carry.
+I was at the base two hours earlier in the day than the last time I had been there and my plans were to fix a rope on the first pitch and sleep at the base.
 I forced myself to lower my expectations and just try for a couple pitches a day and come down once I had enough.
 This time I had my back up knots figured out and everything was running smoothly.
 I opted for Jo-Jo's crack, leap frogging with Link Cams and getting redemption on the thin section with cam hooks.
 Back at the anchor with more time left in the day, I decided to clean and haul.
 After hauling I was stacking the ropes and organizing the belay and I realized I was having a jolly good time!
 For some reason I have always taken great pleasure in keeping my belays all neat and tidy and being alone allowed me to organize everything just how I pleased.

 With the realization that I had my solo system mostly figured out, I headed up the second pitch with the hopes of making it to Anchorage Ledge before nightfall.
-Pitch two was thin and I aided it with trepidation, passed the roof without issue and made it to Anchorage ledge after a spicy mantle, linking pitches two and three together.
+Pitch two was thin and I climbed with trepidation.
+I passed the roof without issue and made it to Anchorage ledge after a spicy mantle, linking pitches two and three together.
 Back down to clean and haul one more time.
-It was fun going through the entire system instead of going back to the ground.
+It was especially rewarding going through the entire system instead of returning to the ground.
 After setting up the ledge alone with relative ease, I organized all my stuff sacks, laid back and contentedly called home.
-I was feeling pretty good about myself, and had a blast listening to some Stones, drinking some wine and signalling climbers on Half Dome with my headlamp.
+I was feeling pretty good about myself, and had a blast listening to the Stones, drinking wine and signalling climbers on Half Dome with my headlamp.
 Ah, the Valley never fails to put me at ease with the world!